ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Melodipath/1st Level/Sonic Wave.md

 - **Duration**:
 	- Instant.
 - **Effects**:
-	- A sonic wave roars from your instrument, damaging all who are nearby.
+	- *A sonic wave roars from your instrument, damaging all who are nearby.*
-	- All creatures within range of you must make a Constitution saving throw.
+	- All creatures within range of you must make a Constitution saving throw to resist the sonic wave.
-		- On a failed save, a creature takes 2d8 Sonic damage.
+		- On a failed save, they take moderate sound damage.
-		- On a successful save, a creature takes half as much damage.
+		- On a successful save, they take half as much damage.
-		- The caster is not affected by this sonic wave.
+	- You are immune to the effects of this psycast.
+- **Stats**:
+	- 2d8 Sonic Damage from Sonic Wave.
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 12 psyfocus spent above the normal cost for this psycast, the range increases by 5ft.